kgrid-objects/cpic-collection/readme.md

 The KO Unit Test are located in the [tests directory](./tests).
 These tests utilize [Jest](https://jestjs.io/) and  [rewire](https://github.com/jhnns/rewire).
-Jest provides the testing framework and rewire allows the tests to access the javascript function without the convienence of the export modules (KGrid Javascript adaptor limitation).
+Jest provides the testing framework and rewire allows the tests to access the javascript function without the convienence of the export modules (KGrid Javascript adapter limitation).
 The [tests](../tests) are in the tests directory.
 You can execute the tests via npm

 ```